 Is this a gratuitous bad 80s movie?
 Like, totally.
 I recommend having a couple of cocktails prior to viewing it.
-You might recognize a couple of the actors, but the story is flimsy, and the protagonists are just plain goofy.
+If you grew up in the 80s, you might recognize a couple of the actors (Catherine Mary Stewart from Weekend at Bernie's for instance).
+However, the story is flimsy, and the protagonists are just plain goofy.

 3. Housebound (2014)

 Every once in a while, I watch a comedy-horror film and am thrilled to discover that it exceeds my expectations.
 This is one of those rare treasures.
 If you're a fan of the genre, don't miss this New Zealand gem.
 It's clever, playful, original, well-acted, and the characters are endearing.